5l1v3r1/pragmash/README.md

     read `replace http://aqnichol.com \`cat old_domain.txt\` google`

+## Comments

+Comments are ignored by the parser and runtime.
+A line is marked as a comment if its first non-whitespace character is a `#`.
+Here are some examples:

+    # This is a top level comment
+    if ... {
+        # This is an indented comment
+    }

+Pragmash does not support block comments.
+Generally, this is a good thing.

+## Line continuations

+Sometimes, you might want to run a command with a long set of arguments.
+You can continue a line onto the next line using a backslash.
+For example:

+    puts hey there this is a long string \
+        and now i'm making it even longer.

+It is recommended that you indent continuations, but it is not required.
+Note, however, that any whitespace on the next line is counted when the continuation is inside quotes or backticks.
+For example, the following code would output "hey&nbsp;&nbsp;&nbsp;&nbsp;there":

+    puts "hey\
+        there"

 ## Variables

 Variables exist in a global scope, just like environment variables in Bash scripts.